Yes, Eraba, back we are on the fastest three hours in media.

 Trump is down nine points in the PPP poll since the last one was taken in December.

-Another national poll from the morning consult doesn't give the same impression.
+Another national poll from the Morning Consult doesn't give the same impression.

 It's a meager three points from the prior morning consult poll.

-And then there's a poll, the Harper poll, whatever the heck that is, uh, that shows Jeb Bush doing better than he is anywhere else.
+And then there's a poll, the Harper poll, whatever the heck that is, that shows Jeb Bush doing better than he is anywhere else.

-Uh second place, rather.
+Second place, rather.

-Um, and I'm just looking at the clock.
+And I'm just looking at the clock.

 I've got to take a break here.